Lie groupoid, deformation of unstable curve, and construction of equivariant Kuranishi charts: Universal deformations of unstable marked curves

 for $j=1,\dots,\ell$ such that $\pi\circ \frak t_{j} = {\rm id}$ and that $\frak t_{j}$ is $\overline{\mathcal G}$ equivariant.

-We next include the parameter to resolve nodal points of $\Sigma(x)$.
-We need to choose a coordinate at each of the nodal points, in the following sense.
-Let $D^2(r)$ be the open ball of radius $r$ centered at $0$ in $\C$. \begin{defn}{\rm (\cite[Definition 8.1]{foootech})} A {\it analytic family of complex coordinates} at $\frak t_{a,i}$ is a holomorphic map
+We next include the parameter to smooth nodal points of $\Sigma(x)$.
+We need to choose a coordinate at each nodal points, in the following sense.
+Let $D^2(r)$ be the open ball of radius $r$ centered at $0$ in $\C$. \begin{defn}{\rm (\cite[Definition 8.1]{foootech})} An {\it analytic family of coordinates} at $\frak t_{a,i}$ is a holomorphic map